President's Leadership Class

 - Each student receives a $500 scholarship per semester.

-- Scholarship: Exceptional academic performance as demonstrated by class rank, GPA, and SAT or ACT score.
+- Scholarship: Exceptional academic performance as demonstrated by class rank, GPA, and SAT or ACT score (if available).

 - Leadership Experience: Prior leadership roles in school, co-curricular, and/or extra-curricular activities (e.g. student government, team captain, youth group leader).